Poisson's ratio: Negative Poisson's ratio materials

-Some materials known as auxetic materials display a negative Poisson's ratio.
-When subjected to positive strain in a longitudinal axis, the transverse strain in the material will actually be positive (i.e. it would increase the cross sectional area).
+Some materials, known as auxetic, display a negative Poisson's ratio.
+When subjected to positive strain in a longitudinal axis, the transverse strain in the material will actually be positive (i.e. it will increase the cross sectional area).
 For these materials, it is usually due to uniquely oriented, hinged molecular bonds.
 In order for these bonds to stretch in the longitudinal direction, the hinges must 'open' in the transverse direction, effectively exhibiting a positive strain.

-This can also be done in a structured way and lead to new aspects in material design as for mechanical metamaterials.
+This can also be done in a structured way and lead to new aspects in material design, such as for mechanical metamaterials.

 Studies have shown that certain solid wood types display negative Poisson's ratio exclusively during a compression creep test.
 Initially, the compression creep test shows positive Poisson's ratios, but gradually decreases until it reaches negative values.
 Consequently, this also shows that Poisson's ratio for wood is time-dependent during constant loading, meaning that the strain in the axial and transverse direction do not increase in the same rate.

 Media with engineered microstructure may exhibit negative Poisson's ratio.
 In a simple case auxeticity is obtained removing material and creating a periodic porous media.
 Lattices can reach lower values of Poisson's ratio, which can be indefinitely close to the limiting value −1 in the isotropic case.

 More than three hundred crystalline materials have negative Poisson's ratio.
 For example, Li, Na, K, Cu, Rb, Ag, Fe, Ni, Co, Cs, Au, Be, Ca, Zn Sr, Sb, MoS_{2} and others.